"*" indicates required fields

 COMMON SSD CONDITIONS

-To receive Social Security Disability (SSD) benefits, you must suffer from an injury or illness that will either keep you from working for at least 12 months or is terminal.
+To receive SSD, you must have an injury/illness that will either stop you from working for 12 months or is terminal.
 Both physical and mental conditions can qualify for SSD benefits.

 Musculoskeletal Disorders